The compactness of ultra faint dwarf galaxies : a new challenge ?: Results

 \subsection{Influence of the number of particles per cluster}

-So far, the number of particles forming clusters have been set using $f_{\star}=f_{\star,\rm{fid}}=32$, i.e., we used 32-times more particles than the number of stars found per sub-halo in the hydro-run.

-Following our particles selection method, i.e., defining a cluster as a group formed by the most gravitationally bound particles, the number of particles considered for each sub-halo at $z=6$ will determine the initial size of the cluster $R_{1/2,\rm{init}}$ which could further impact the final size of the UFDs at $z=0$.
-We explore here the sensitivity of our previous results with respect to the value of $f_{\star}$.
-More precisely, we will use the ratio $f_{\star,\rm{fid}}/f_{\star}$ that we vary from 1 to 16.
-A value of 16 meaning that 16-times less particles than in our fiducial setup are used.
-Tab.~\ref{tab:content} provides a complete view of the size of all clusters at $z=6$ as well as the final size of the UFDs at $z=0$ for different $f_{\star, \rm{fid}}/f_{\star}$ ratios.
-Note that using a larger reduction factor is inadequate given our current resolution.
+Up to this point, the number of particles forming clusters is set using $f_{\star}=f_{\star,\rm{fid}}=32$, that is, we used 32 times more particles than the number of stars found per subhalo in the hydrodynamics run.
+Following our particle selection method, that is, defining a cluster as a group formed by the most gravitationally bound particles, the number of particles considered for each subhalo at $z=6$ will determine the initial size of the cluster $R_{1/2,\rm{init}}$, which could further impact the final size of the UFDs at $z=0$.
+Here, we explore the sensitivity of our previous results with respect to the value of $f_{\star}$.
+More precisely, we use the ratio $f_{\star,\rm{fid}}/f_{\star}$, which we vary from 1 to 16.
+Here, a value of 16 means that 16 times fewer particles are used than in our fiducial setup.
+Table~\ref{tab:content} provides a complete view of the size of all clusters at $z=6,$ as well as the final size of the UFDs at $z=0$ for different $f_{\star, \rm{fid}}/f_{\star}$ ratios.
+We note that using a larger reduction factor is inadequate given our current resolution.
 The initial size of clusters would be smaller than the gravitational softening length.